 Recognition of our good work is a powerful psychological motivator for everyone because we all want to see ourselves in a positive light.
 Praise and recognition are a fundamental human need, but are all too rare and given badly by most.
 This is one of the big tragedies in our society.
 I have seen it in workplace after workplace during my career.

 Some of the most financially successful people I have ever encountered have been driven by this urge for other people to acknowledge their value.
 My first job was with Alan Bond, one of the richest men in Australia.
 Of all people, he didn’t seem to need validation of his worth.
-But late one night at the company’s boozy New Year’s Eve party I saw him seeking approval of all those around him, including young recruits like me.
-It was a telling moment.
+But late one night after the company’s boozy New Year’s Eve party, we adjourned to his new, very expensive house, and I saw him seeking approval of all those around him, including young recruits like me.
+It was very obvious – and a telling moment.
 He was just like us in seeking recognition; in fact it was probably a major factor in his drive for success.

 If you give due recognition for good work you will earn respect as a leader.
 If you do it at work you will increase the satisfaction and productivity of those who are touched by it.
 What’s more, you can recognize others at no financial cost!
 Recognition can be given informally or in formal corporate programs.
-You can learn more about how to give recognition in the free articles on that topic in my website, www.cuttingedgepr.com and in my eBook: Creative Ideas for Employee Recognition.
+You can learn more about how to give recognition in the free articles on that topic in my website and in my eBook: How to Create a Top Employee Recognition Program.